jfilter/Sublime-Text-Plugins-for-Frontend-Web-Development/README.md

 * [Sync Settings](https://packagecontrol.io/packages/Sync%20Settings): Keep Sublime settings in sync via Github-Gist.
 * [Package Syncing](https://packagecontrol.io/packages/Package%20Syncing): Keep all you settings, packages etc in sync via Dropbox and co
 * [SFTP](https://packagecontrol.io/packages/SFTP): Transfer files to a server via FTPS and SFTP.
 The plugin is like Sublime [Nagware](https://en.wikipedia.org/wiki/Shareware#Nagware).
 You can use it for free but get a reminder to buy a licence.
+* [TerminalView](https://packagecontrol.io/packages/TerminalView): A Linux/macOS plugin for Sublime Text 3 that allows for terminals inside editor views.

 <a name="general"/>